FREQUENTLY ASKED QUESTIONS (RETAIL)

 A plant is “dormant” or “bare root” when it has lost its foliage (leaves and stems) for the season.
 This is a natural state of rest for the plant caused by cooler temperatures and shorter days.
 As noted above, we ship plants during this dormant period.
 Trust us; you would not want a fully bloomed plant shipped to you in a box!
 With the appropriate care, they should bloom beautifully when Spring comes.

 What if I open my package and I think my plants are dead?

-Also below is a picture of how to do the “scratch test,” which is a good way to see if your plants are alive but dormant, or dead.
+Also below is a picture of how to do the “scratch test,” which is an excellent way to see if your plants are alive but dormant or dead.

 Below we have some pictures of what various plants look like when shipped dormant and what they will look like when they bloom after proper care.

 What if I can’t plant my plants right away?